Many people often ask us, how important is SEO for their website? And our answer is – it’s very important!

 But the landscape of SEO is evolving and constantly shifting.
 That’s why it can be tricky to see what strategies to use for your site and increase your rankings.
 This is where you can learn from SEO stats.

-In this article, we’ll share powerful SEO statistics for 2020 to boost your rankings.
+In this article, we’ll share powerful SEO statistics to boost your rankings.
 Using these easy to understand facts and figures, you pick SEO tricks to use for your website.

 All-Purpose Organic Traffic and SEO Statistics

 We’ll kick things off with some basic stats about search engine optimization.
 To give you an idea about how powerful is SEO, then you should know that search is the number 1 source of traffic for any website.

 A study by BrightEdge analyzed numerous websites and showed that 51% of the traffic for B2B and B2C sites is driven by organic search.
 While paid brings in 10% traffic and social generates only 5% traffic.